omeatai/Python-Tutorial/README.md

 <details>
   <summary>8.
 Python Numbers </summary>

-There are three numeric types in Python:<br>
+There are three numeric types in Python:

--int<br>
+-int
--float<br>
+-float
--complex<br>
+-complex

-Variables of numeric types are created when you assign a value to them.<br>
+Variables of numeric types are created when you assign a value to them.

-Int, or integer, is a whole number, positive or negative, without decimals, of unlimited length.<br>
+Int, or integer, is a whole number, positive or negative, without decimals, of unlimited length.

-Float, or "floating point number" is a number, positive or negative, containing one or more decimals.<br>
+Float, or "floating point number" is a number, positive or negative, containing one or more decimals.

-Float can also be scientific numbers with an "e" to indicate the power of 10.<br>
+Float can also be scientific numbers with an "e" to indicate the power of 10.

-Complex numbers are written with a "j" as the imaginary part.<br>
+Complex numbers are written with a "j" as the imaginary part.

-You can convert from one type to another with the int(), float(), and complex() methods.<br>
+You can convert from one type to another with the int(), float(), and complex() methods.

-You cannot convert complex numbers into another number type.<br>
+You cannot convert complex numbers into another number type.

 ```py
 x = 1    # int